fluxninja/aperture/docs/content/architecture/architecture.md

 the concurrency on a service when response times deteriorate.
 Advanced control components like [PID](https://en.wikipedia.org/wiki/PID_controller) can be used to further tune the concurrency limits.

-Controller store certain list of metrics in Prometheus and Etcd store information about decision it took.

 Aperture’s Controller is comparable in capabilities to autopilot in aircraft or adaptive cruise control in some automobiles.